prasanna-badiger-7/climate-change/README.md

-# Climate Change
+# Climate-Change
-As part of theodinproject projects inorder to create a landing page website project.
+As part of TheOdinProject project inorder to create a landing page website.

 Gist of climate change and solutions.